Pylons/pylons/pylons/docs/en/caching.rst

 The DBMCache stores (actually pickles) the response in a dbm style database.

-What may not be obvious is that the are two levels of keys.
+What may not be obvious is that there are two levels of keys.
 They are essentially created as one for the function or template name (called the namespace) and one for the ''keys'' within that (called the key).
 So for `Some_Function_name`, there is a cache created as one dbm file/database.
 As that function is called with different arguments, those arguments are keys within the dbm file.
-First lets create and populate a cache.
-This cache might be a cache for the function `Some_Function_name` called three times with three different arguments: `x, yy, and zzz`:
+First let's create and populate a cache.
+This cache might be a cache for the function `Some_Function_name` called three times with three different arguments: `x`, `yy`, and `zzz`:

 .. code-block:: python